Samuel Cox (minister)

 Samuel Cox.
 Picture used with kind permission of the Angus Library and Archive, Regent’s Park College.

-Samuel Cox (19 April 1826 - 1893) was an English nonconformist divine and Christian universalist, born in London.
+Samuel Cox (19 April 1826 - 27 March 1893) was an English nonconformist divine and Christian universalist, born in London.

 Biography

 He was born on 19 April 1826 near London, and educated at a school at Stoke Newington.

-At the age of fourteen he was apprenticed at the London docks, where his father was employed, but on the expiration of his indentures resigned his position and entered the Stepney College to prepare himself for the baptist ministry.
+At the age of fourteen he was apprenticed at the London docks, where his father was employed, but on the end of his indentures he resigned his position and entered the Stepney College to prepare himself for the Baptist ministry.

-After passing the college course and matriculating at London University, Cox became in 1852 pastor of the baptist chapel in St. Paul's Square, Southsea.

-In 1854. he accepted an invitation to Ryde, Isle of Wight, where he remained till 1859.
+After passing the college course and matriculating at London University, Cox became in 1852 pastor of the Baptist chapel in St. Paul's Square, Southsea.
+In 1854 he accepted an invitation to Ryde, Isle of Wight, where he remained till 1859.

 A disorder in the throat compelled him to desist from preaching, and caused him to turn his attention seriously to literature.
-He wrote for the Freeman, the organ of the baptists, and occasionally acted as editor, and became a contributor to the Nonconformist, the Christian Spectator, the Quiver, and other religious periodicals.
+He wrote for the Freeman, the organ of the Baptists, and occasionally acted as editor, and became a contributor to the Nonconformist, the Christian Spectator, the Quiver, and other religious periodicals.

-In 1861, he was appointed secretary to the committee for arranging the bicentenary of the ejectment in 1662.
-But the throat delicacy proved less permanent than had been feared, so that in 1863 he ventured to accept a call to the pastorate of the Mansfield Road baptist chapel, Nottingham, a position he occupied successfully and happily till 1888, when failing health compelled his resignation.
+In 1861, he was appointed secretary to the committee for arranging the bicentenary of the Great Ejection of 1662.
+However the throat delicacy proved less permanent than had been feared, and in 1863 he accepted a call to the pastorate of the Mansfield Road Baptist chapel, Nottingham, a position he occupied successfully and happily till 1888, when failing health compelled his resignation.

 He was president of the Baptist Association in 1873 and received the degree of DD from St Andrews in 1882.

 He retired to Hastings, where he died on 27 March 1893.

 He was buried in the general cemetery at Nottingham.